sjeno/HeartSense-Proof-of-Concept/README.md

 **Then, install the dependencies:**

-pip install numpy pandas matplotlib seaborn sklearn scikit-learn
+pip install numpy pandas matplotlib seaborn sklearn scikit-learn streamlit

 **Running the Project**
 Once the dependencies are installed, you can run the project.